 Preheat oven to 350 degrees.
 Line a loaf pan with tin foil and make sure to leave enough on the sides to allow you to lift your finished loaf out of the pan.

-Saute onions and celery until just tender.
+Saute onions, celery and garlic until just tender.

 Saute ground burger slightly.

 Cook the 1/4 cup oatmeal with 1/2 cup water.